MiroHoo/Road-Traffic-Django-Project/README.md

 ## <span style="color:#757575">Introduction</span>

 Django Travel Planning Map is a project that we built in a four-person Scrum team.
 Unfortunately, the commit history is tied to my student account, but the main functionalities can be seen here.
+This was a project built in just about a month while learning new technologies and having to do course work.

 ## <span style="color:#757575">Purpose of Use</span>